scala/scala-lang/blog/_posts/2021-12-14-sustainable-scala.md

 efficient.
 Java programs consume about 2 times more energy than C programs.
 JavaScript/TypeScript programs consume between 4 to 20 times more energy than C programs.
-Finally, Python programs are black sheeps, with an energy consumption 75 times higher than C programs.
+Finally, Python programs are black sheeps, with an energy consumption 75 times greater than C programs.

 Where does Scala stand in this picture?
 Unfortunately, Scala was not included in this study.